YazaiHu/boom/README.md

   -o  Output type.
 If none provided, a summary is printed.
       "csv" is the only supported alternative.
 Dumps the response metrics in comma-seperated values format.
+  -O  output file.
+If none provided, will drop output.

   -m  HTTP method, one of GET, POST, PUT, DELETE, HEAD, OPTIONS.
   -H  Custom HTTP header.
 You can specify as many as needed by repeating the flag.